StreamlabsSupport/Streamlabs-Desktop/README.md

 ## Not going live on the service

 1. Log out from SLOBS, restart the application as administrator and log back in.
+If using Twitch ensure your not running a rerun of a previous stream as this will prevent you going live.
+If you are simply end it and hit go live again.
 2. Double check your stream key if this is still correct.
 3. If using Advanced Output Mode and using NVENC/AMD make sure GPU is set to `0`.
 4. Install [Windows C++ Redistributable](#install-visual-c-redistributable)